rockstor/rockstor-doc/openvpn_howto.rst

 You may well have to open and forward the configured port on your Rockstor's internet gateway router back to the Rockstor machine.
-This effectively makes at least this port on Rockstor appear on your routers red (internet) interface.
+This effectively makes at least this port on Rockstor appear on your router's red (internet) interface.
 The client OpenVPN software can then talk directly and securely to your Rockstor's OpenVPN Rock-on using this port.